With Treatment

 Services included:

-United Summit Center is a dual-diagnosis treatment center in Clarksburg, WV that offers treatment services for alcohol or drug addiction and mental health disorders that include obsessive compulsive disorder as well as schizoid personality disorder.
+United Summit Center is a dual-diagnosis treatment center in Clarksburg, WV that offers treatment services for drug or alcohol use and mental health disorders that include borderline personality disorder as well as binge eating.

 Address: 6 Hospital Plaza, Clarksburg, WV 26301 in Harrison County